Facebook deletes alternative health pages as the war on fake news escalates

 Passi says he’s now involved in a group chat with others who have lost their pages as they attempt to “document everything which is happening to the independent media community right now on all the mainstream social networks,” with an emphasis on Facebook, YouTube, and Twitter.

 They are also trying to figure out ways to protect the alternative health pages that still remain on Facebook.
 For example, there’s an internally shared list of buzzy alternative health words to avoid in their titles and descriptions lest they catch Facebook’s attention.
-(When asked, the group didn’t share any of these words with Fast Company.)
+(The group didn’t share any of these words with Fast Company.)

 The group is also considering a class action lawsuit, although legally, Facebook’s terms of service give it broad discretion to remove content it deems in violation of its policies.